awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_info-operations.md

 ## Listing all policies attached to a root, OU, or account<a name="list-all-pols-in-entity"></a>

 **Minimum permissions**
-To list the policies that are attached to a root, OU, or account within your organization, you must have the following permission:
+To list the policies that are attached to a root, organizational unit \(OU\), or account within your organization, you must have the following permission:
-`organizations:ListPoliciesForTarget` with a `Resource` element in the same policy statement that includes the ARN of the specified target \(or "\*"\)
+`organizations:ListPoliciesForTarget` with a `Resource` element in the same policy statement that includes the Amazon Resource Name \(ARN\) of the specified target \(or "\*"\)

 **To list all policies that are attached directly to a specified root, OU, or account \(console\)**